-Newsmaker: Kabarebe, Rwanda and Congo's killing fields
+NEWSMAKER: Kabarebe, Rwanda and Congo's killing fields

 That was the year Kabarebe led a mixed force of gumboot-wearing Rwandans and ragged Congolese recruits 1,500 km (900 miles) across Congo, then known as Zaire, to topple longtime dictator Mobutu Sese Seko.

-Kigali accused Mobutu of harboring the instigators of the Rwandan genocide, who had continued to launch raids into Rwanda from Congolese territory.
+Kigali accused Mobutu of harbouring the instigators of the Rwandan genocide, who had continued to launch raids into Rwanda from Congolese territory.

 The rebel army met little resistance as Mobutu’s forces crumbled, but it left a trail of massacred Rwandan Hutu refugees in its wake, according to a comprehensive U.N. report on the violence published in 2010.